-The Philosophy Department is pleased with the results in our second year of formal assessment.
+The Philosophy Department is pleased with the results in our third year of formal assessment.

-All four of our graduating seniors (100%) were assessed in the "green" for their oral defense of their senior thesis.
-This mirrors the result from last year.
+All three of our seniors (100%) were assessed in the "green" for their oral defense of their senior thesis.
 The data reveals consistently high performance by our majors and is evidence that the philosophy program is strong.
-The data we have collected over the past two years reveals a consistency in the oral competencies of our students.
+The data we have collected over the past three years reveals a consistency in the oral competencies of our students.
 We attribute this primarily to the intensely discussion-driven format of our courses, a format that encourage and rewards student engagement and student contributions.
 Given our emphasis on this pedagogical style, it is not a surprise that our majors are adept at communicating their views orally.
 They essentially receive the opportunity to engage in oral communication each and every class meeting!